 She frightens him.
 Not a fool then.
 And Jace knew she would cause him discomfort.
 Wise.

 “What is so important that you chose to interrupt the maiden voyage while at the same time must not have been that important to bring it up beforehand?”
 Jace lifted an eyebrow at Davies.

 Davies even sat at attention, which Khoth had to admit impressed him a little bit.
-The Lieutenant-Commander acted similarly to a Thaf’ell soldier would.
+The Lieutenant-Commander acted similarly as a Thaf’ell soldier would.
 But that must only be a skin deep comparison.
 Humans, for all their good aspects, were not superior like Thaf’ell were.

 “The ship wouldn’t let me see you until now, Pilot,” Davies said.
 “I was under the impression that you told it to keep me away.
 This was the first opportunity I had to speak with you.”

 Jace was quiet for a moment and Khoth wondered if he was speaking to the Osiris.
 It was clear to him at least that Jace hadn’t told the Osiris to keep Davies away.
 But it was also something that Osiris could have done after interpreting something Jace had told it to do.
 That was the Osiris’ way.